Lokmanya Tilak Terminus–Thiruvananthapuram North Express

-The 22113 / 14 Lokmanya Tilak Terminus–Thiruvananthapuram North Express is a Superfast Express train belonging to Indian Railways' Central Railway Zone that runs between and Thiruvananthapuram North in India.
+The 22113 / 14 Lokmanya Tilak Terminus–Thiruvananthapuram North Superfast Express is a Superfast Express train belonging to Indian Railways' Central Railway Zone that runs between Lokmanya Tilak Terminus and Thiruvananthapuram North in India.

 It operates as train number 22113 from Lokmanya Tilak Terminus to Thiruvananthapuram North and as train number 22114 in the reverse direction, serving the states of Maharashtra, Goa, Karnataka & Kerala.